sarth-04/Whatsapp-Task-Manager-System/README.md

 # ✅ WhatsApp Task Management System

-A simple full-stack system that allows task assignment, tracking, and completion via WhatsApp messages.
+A WhatsApp Task Management System that allows task assignment, tracking, and completion via WhatsApp messages using a simple UI.
 Users can assign tasks, mark them as done, and view/manage tasks from a clean dashboard UI.

 ---